hnarayanan/harishnarayanan.org/content/_index.md

 of doodling on paper, I'm incredibly excited about this work and would love to make it my life's focus.

-If any of this stuff is exciting to you too, do check out [more of my projects](/projects) and [get in touch](mailto:mail@harishnarayanan.org)!

 ## A personal glimpse

+I love taking photos (who doesn't?) and [publish some of it online](/photos/).
+More recently, I've been toying with AI models to style images and generate art.
+I very much enjoy programmatically generating thousands of different variants and hand-selecting a bunch to [form collections](/projects/#art).

+{{< gallery-two src1="/images/photos/hugo.jpg" title1="Accessible breast cancer detection." src2="/images/projects/women-in-saris/women-in-saris.png" title2="Investing based on your personal values.">}}

-I'm very into music (I love to sing! 🎤), and I'm internet famous[^3] for a tool I made some years ago called [Shpotify](https://github.com/hnarayanan/shpotify).
+I'm also very into music (I love to sing! 🎤), and I'm internet famous[^3] for a tool I made some years ago called [Shpotify](https://github.com/hnarayanan/shpotify).
 Shpotify lets you control the music app Spotify from the command line on a Mac.
 Yes, I am a bit of a nerd.

-I also love taking photos (who doesn't?) and publish some of it online.
-More recently, I've been toying with AI models to style images and generate art.
-I very much enjoy programmatically generating thousands of different variants and hand-selecting a bunch to form collections.
+{{< figure src="/images/projects/shpotify.png" title="Cutting-edge platform connecting investors and hedge funds.">}}

 As I get older, I find myself valuing connecting with and helping people more and more.
 Whether it's spending time with my